 To answer the question specifically, the benefits can be described to executives without using the inaccurate term digital transformation, but explaining what happens is better after the change is made.
 When projects are funded, they will typically have the benefits statement listed in the project tracking system, and read aloud during the approval meeting.
 It would be very strange for the project to be approved simply on the basis of it being called a digital transformation.

 The term digital transformation is a throwback to an age when digital technologies transformed processes.
 Still, at this point, it makes little sense to use it as a term as what is currently happening is that new hardware and software are merely replacing older hardware and software.

 The term digital transformation, as it is presently used, is a term of propaganda.
 The term does not carry any information but is an attempt to place a spin on an initiative.
 For example, as soon as a company states it is implementing software, it is already understood that the software will be digital.
 It is unnecessary to add the flourish that it is part of a “digital transformation.”
-Therefore, users of the term are not describing something as much as they are promoting something through the use of a term, which is an undeniable redundancy in language.
+Therefore, users of the term are not describing something as much as they are promoting something through a term, which is an undeniable redundancy in language.

 If you intend to purchase an automobile, it is well understood that you want to use it for transportation.
 One does not announce to one’s friends and family that one intends to purchase an automobile for “transportation transformation.”
-That term may have made sense back in 1910 if you were buying a Model T, and when you were replacing your horse.
-But over 100 years later, it is unlikely that your previous vehicle of transportation was a horse, and that this new car you are purchasing is your first experience with something that uses wheels to get around.
+That term may have made sense back in 1910 if you were buying a Model T and when you were replacing your horse.
+But over 100 years later, it is unlikely that your previous vehicle of transportation was a horse and that this new car you are purchasing is your first experience with something that uses wheels to get around.

 So what will happen with the term digital transformation?